-If you have more than one USI, or any other concerns about your USI or CHESSN, please complete an enquiry form on the Study Assist Contact us webpage.
+If you have more than one USI, or any other concerns about your USI or CHESSN, please complete an enquiry form at Contact us - StudyAssist, Australian Government.

 More information on how to get a USI and where to go for USI assistance is available at Unique Student Identifier.